pm2-hive/pm2-hive.github.io/docs/faq.md

 permalink: /docs/faq/
 ---

-## 1. I can't seem to connect my local PM2 to the Keymetrics dashboard
+## 1. I can't seem to connect my local PM2 to the PM2.io dashboard

 If you are in this situation, it might be for several reasons.